Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 The sound is definitely convincing, in a direct comparison we clearly heard that the sound is the cleanest, the bass is clearly defined, the treble is clear but not too exaggerated.
 We personally think that the glossy surface on the transmitter and receiver looks classy, but scratches too quickly and constantly gets greasy marks.
 As the device is particularly suitable for use on the move, this is not a good combination.

 The Røde apps help the Wireless ME in terms of connectivity, as the microphones do not connect as quickly as the other two in the test.
 However, this connection can be checked using the apps, and everything usually connects very quickly after the initial setup.
 You can also use the apps to adjust the level and the LEDs and adapt the recording configuration (merged or stereo split).
 The only disadvantage is that the new Rode Capture app is not available for Android.
 These users have to fall back on the somewhat older but still good Rode Central or Rode Reporter.
-Here’s our Røde Wireless Me Review.
+Click here for our Røde Wireless Me Review.

 ★★★★★